Posted byon under

 After the command completes, you are going to have a directory named venv where the virtual environment files are stored.

-Regardless of the method you used to create it, you should have your virtual environment created.
-Now you have to tell the system that you want to use it, and you do that by activating it.
+Now you have to tell the system that you want to use this virtual environment, and you do that by activating it.
 To activate your brand new virtual environment you use the following command:

 If you are using a Microsoft Windows command prompt window, the activation command is slightly different: